ywpkwon/interactive_benchmark/readME.md

 ## Requirements

 ### pip
-There could be more.
+You may need to install more than these based on your environment.

-    pip install easydict tqdm
+    pip install easydict tqdm seaborn

-### Dash
+### dash (optional)
-You will need to install [Dash](https://plot.ly/dash/).
-This is basically for web-launching plots.
-I am also thinking to visualizing results without Dash for development stages, but it is not done yet.
+**You can just skip this part** because this part is just for visualizing plots on web browsers (You can check plots the without Dash, and it is more simple.)
+If this is needed, you will need to install [Dash](https://plot.ly/dash/).

     pip install dash==0.18.3  # The core dash backend pip install dash-renderer==0.11.0  # The dash front-end